Text2Grad: Reinforcement Learning from Natural Language Feedback: Experiments

+\textbf{Experimental Setup} We use \texttt{Llama3-8B-Instruct} as the policy backbone.
+Evaluation metrics include: (1) \textbf{AlpacaEval 2.0}~\citep{dubois2024length} for instruction alignment, (2) \textbf{ARC-Challenge}~\citep{clark2018think} for reasoning, and (3) \textbf{MT-Bench}~\citep{zheng2023judging} for multi-turn dialogue quality.
+We omit PRM-PPO due to UltraFeedback's long average response length and lack of explicit reasoning steps, which makes PRM annotation both conceptually unsuitable and computationally expensive (6--8$\times$ higher token budget); see Appendix~\ref{sec:prm-setting} for details.
+This makes span-level NL feedback more scalable and practical.

-\paragraph{Main Results}
+\textbf{Main Results}

-As shown in Table~\ref{tab:benchmark-comparison-UF}, \name{} consistently improves over both the base SFT model and PPO across all metrics.
+As shown in Table~\ref{tab:benchmark-comparison-UF}, \name{} consistently improves over both the base model and PPO across all metrics.
 On AlpacaEval 2.0, \name{} achieves a 12.1-point gain over the base model and a 2.3-point improvement over PPO, indicating stronger instruction alignment and preference satisfaction.
 On ARC-Challenge, \name{} shows improved reasoning (+3.9 vs. base, +1.7 vs. PPO), while MT-Bench results highlight better multi-turn dialogue performance.

 Our ablation study clarifies the significance of structured feedback by examining the impact of excluding CoT reasoning during the annotation phase, where feedback is provided directly as span-level scores without prior natural language explanations.
-Results show that training without CoT reasoning leads to a consistent decline in performance across all metrics, with a notable drop on AlpacaEval (-6.1 points).
-This underscores the critical role of natural language explanations in generating effective token-level supervision.
-These results reinforce that NL-Gradient optimization, guided by explicit feedback, enhances both alignment and reasoning.
+Training without CoT reasoning leads to a consistent decrease in performance across all metrics, with a notable drop in AlpacaEval (-6.1 points).
+This underscores the critical role of natural language explanations in generating effective token-level supervision, reinforcing that NL-Gradient optimization, guided by explicit feedback, enhances both alignment and reasoning.